 Paxos, the love nest of Poseidon, is a tiny island just seven miles long.
 It is not far from Corfu in the Ionian Sea.

-It is known for its blue-green coasts and green beaches with trees that reach the edge of the sea.
+It is known for its blue-green coasts and green beaches with trees that reach down to the water’s edge.

 The island, which is covered with olive groves, is famous for its natural beauty.
-Thousands of olive trees (200,000 in total, some of which are really old ones) were introduced when the Paxiots were paid for each tree planted.
-The pine trees and fields with grapes that are used for making local wine are a delight for the eyes.
+Thousands of olive trees (200,000 in total, some now really ancient) were introduced when the Paxiots were paid for each tree planted.
+The pine trees and vineyards, whose grapes are used for making the local wine, are a delight for the eyes.